 Winter in the Garden

-Winter is always a welcome time for me in the garden.
+Winter is a welcome time for me in the garden.
 People often ask when the threat of first killing frost is on the horizon- are you going to miss your garden?
 I bet you get sad when you see the frosted drooping dahlias and black tomato plants!
 The honest answer is no, I do not.
 Of course it would be nice to have fresh basil for a salad or the big juicy heirloom tomato year round, but then I think it may not feel as special.
 When the killing frost finally comes- I am ready for it.

 Spring